HavikIV/WinSockClientServer/README.md

 # WinSockClientServer
-Example Winsock Client and Server as provided by Microsoft Will modify as I learn more about Socket programming Goal is to get a simple text based chat messenger
+Example Winsock Client and Server as provided by Microsoft.
+Will modify as I learn more about Socket programming.
+Goal is to get a simple text based chat messenger.